A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case

 \subsection{LF spaces}

 Let $(E_i,f_{ij})$, $i\in I$, be a direct system of topological vector spaces (the connecting linear maps $f_{ij}$ being continuous).
 Consider the direct limit in the category of vector spaces

 We will in general endow $E$ with the direct limit topology that is the finest locally convex topology on $E$ such that all the natural maps $E_i\to E$ are continuous.
 If $F$ is another topological space, a linear map $E\to F$ is continuous if and only if all the induced linear maps $E_i\to F$, $i\in I$ are continuous.
-If $I$ is at most countable and for the $E_i$, $i\in I$, are Frechet spaces then we will call $E$ an LF space.
-If $E$ is a LF space then we can write it as the direct limit of a sequence $(E_n)_{n\geqslant 0}$ of Frechet spaces where the connecting maps are just inclusions $E_n\subseteq E_{n+1}$ so that we have
+If $I$ is at most countable, the $E_i$, $i\in I$, are Fr\'echet spaces and $E$ is Hausdorff (this is not automatic) then we will call $E$ an {\em LF space}.
+If $E$ is an LF space then we can write it as the direct limit of a sequence $(E_n)_{n\geqslant 0}$ of Fr\'echet spaces where the connecting maps are just inclusions $E_n\subseteq E_{n+1}$ so that we have